-2. Several females in the same pack often give considerable fights at a later age (>1), which often
+2. Several females in the same pack often give considerable fights at a later age +1,

-does not resolve like males do.
+which often does not resolve like most males do.
 Many females live separated or are relocated for this reason.

-Give them something to demolish. (cuddly toys, tree trunks, branches, towel, boxes, etc.)
+Give them something to demolish on a regular basis. (cuddly toys, tree trunks, branches, towel, boxes, etc.)

-5. You have to appreciate there shyness, still natural/primal character, that many Wolfdogs have.
+5. You have to appreciate their shyness and natural/primal character, that many Wolfdogs have.

 Build trust and learn to trait for something better.